kicaj29/angular-examples/README.md

 Good example is in *MySuperControlComponent* where we handle control with 2 inputs.
 In reactive forms example we can observe how changes value *untouched* true/false in HeroDetailComponent view.

+__Validation__
+Example with existing validator is available in template-driven forms (required validator).
+*ForbiddenValidatorDirective* is validator that works fine for standard input but also for any custom control that return string,
+so we can use this validator in *MySimpleControlComponent*.

 ### My super control
 Example with a control that works fine for both forms: template driven and reactive forms.